-Adding at least 2 USgal (7.6 L) of fuel allows the fuel range to update.
-The fuel range slowly updates over the next 30 mi (48 km) after refueling.
+Adding at least 7.6 L (2 USgal) of fuel allows the fuel range to update.
+The fuel range slowly updates over the next 48 km (30 mi) after refueling.

 Battery Reconnection and Initialization: If the battery is disconnected and reconnected, the gauge requires approximately a half tank of fuel to initialize fuel range functionality.